Highly coveted by food connoisseurs worldwide, Sourwood Honey is renowned as the best-tasting honey.

-Antioxidants fight free radicals, thus, preventing cell damage, and may prevent serious illnesses like heart disease and cancer.
+Antioxidants fight free radicals, thus preventing cell damage, and may prevent serious illnesses like heart disease and cancer.

 Generally true, conventional wisdom says that darker honey contains more antioxidants than lighter ones.
 Sourwood honey, on the other hand, is the exception.
 It has greater antioxidant content than even Buckwheat or Manuka honey.

 In addition to being delectably good, this honey variety is even better for your health.
-It is also a good choice to battle colds, cough, and sore throats and can be palatable when mixed into your herbal tea.
+It is also a good choice to battle colds, coughs, and sore throats and can be palatable when mixed into your herbal tea.

-What is Sourwood good for?
+What is Sourwood Honey Good For?

 The distinctive honey flavor of sourwood is irresistible on just about anything.

 People have been using this honey as a healthy sugar substitute.
 Due to its sweetness, use only 3/4 cup of honey for every 1 cup of sugar.

 For serving suggestions, incorporate it into your hot tea or a cold smoothie.
 Or, smother it on hot cornbread, cupcakes, muffins, pancakes, or waffles.
 Better yet, drench your fruits, oatmeal, cereal, granola, biscuits, or yogurt in this honey.

 Perfectly paired with Southern cooking and menu, you can also add this to make your own honey mustard or barbecue sauces.